When is Thermography Used?

 Headaches can have varying causes and present in varying ways.
-Migraines, cluster headaches, and headaches related to the cervical spine can all be assessed via thermography.
+Migraines, cluster headaches, and headaches related to the cervical spine are some of the headaches thermography can assess.

 Facial injuries involving nerves can benefit from thermal imaging assessments as well.
 TMJ disorders are often observed or diagnosed using thermal imaging.

-When the jaw or teeth have underlying problems, heat will be seen on a thermogram.
+When the jaw or teeth have underlying problems, they show up as “hot” on a thermogram.
 Thermography is a safe way to indicate heat from sources such as the jaw and teeth.
 This is important because it opens a potential opportunity to screen individuals for dental cavities/tooth decay without exposing them to radiation from X-Rays.

 Thermography is completely radiation free.

-Additional dental uses for thermography include the observance of the effects of amalgam fillings on some individuals.
-Amalgam fillings have been thought to be toxic for some patients– heat signatures in the jaw can indicate this toxicity.
-Thermography can pick up on this, and this is another exciting potential use for thermography.
+Additional dental uses for thermal imaging include the observance of the effects of amalgam fillings on some individuals.
+Amalgam fillings have been thought to be toxic for some patients.
+Heat signatures in the jaw can indicate this toxicity.
+Thermography can pick up on this!
+This is another exciting potential use for this imaging option.

 Cardiovascular and circulatory disorders